 The photo that accompanies this article is the Arkon RoadVise Handlebar Strap Mount.
 You will need two hands to open and close due to the fact that the grip is purposely made to provide a firm grip on the device.
 The sides of the grips are padded to prevent marring and opens to 4 inches.
 The included handlebar mount is constructed of plastic and fits bars up to almost 2 inches diameter.
 The ball and socket design allows full swivel for your device to be used in landscape or portrait mode.
 The mount is easy to install and remove.
 We always like to recommend adding a tether to any motorcycle mount, you can read about them here.

-RAM makes some nice rugged mounts for motorcycles.
+RAM makes a nice rugged mounts for cell phone motorcycle mount.
 The RAM X-Grip handlebar mount includes a universal cradle that opens to 3.25 inches and fits most phones.
 If you are using one of the larger phones, the RAM X-Grip IV Handlebar Mount opens to 4.5 inches and fits larger smartphones with or without a case or skin.
 The cradles are made to open with one hand yet the grip is very secure.
 These mounts are made of powder coated metal and the manufacturer offers a lifetime warranty.
 RAM now includes an integrated tether with these cradles and mounts which is appreciated.

 Some motorcycles such as a Honda Goldwing do not have a traditional handlebar.
 On some cases, maybe you do not want to mount it on a handlebar.
-In these cases, you will use a clutch mount.
+In these cases, you will use a clutch cell phone motorcycle mount.
 These mounts include bolts which will replace the ones that are already in place.
 Detailed instructions are provided which will show you how to install it and it really is a fairly simple operation.
-The Techmount Chrome Clutch Mount with TechGrip Cradle is a premium mount that features a cradle that opens to 4.3 inches.
-Unlike prior mounts already discussed, the Techmount has a chrome mounting base to match most handlebars.
-The cradle provides a very tight grip on your device.
+The Techmount Universal Motorcycle Handlebar Smart Phone & GPS Mount Kit is a premium mount that includes an expandable cradle that opens to 4.3 inches.
+The cradle provides a very tight grip on your device and it’s large enough for practically all phones and even some GPS devices.

 Did you put any thought into using your phone in the rain?
 Water and smartphones don’t mix well.
 If you never ride in the rain, or if you pull over to tuck your phone away at the first sign of any precipitation, this is not a concern.
 However, if you think that you might want to use the phone in the rain, then you may want to consider a weatherproof case integrated with your mount.
 We wrote a detailed article on this topic awhile back which you can read here.